mxlodi/Web-Nike-Clone/README.md

 - HTML - **defines the structure of the content**
 - CSS - **determines the style and layout**
 - Javascript -  **makes the content interactive**
-- Framework - Tailwind CSS
+- Framework - Tailwind CSS :
-    - *Include tailwind library :*

-        Use CDN link for Tailwind CSS ( on the official Tailwind Css Website )
+    - **Include Tailwind Library**: Use the CDN link available on the official Tailwind CSS website.

-    - *Add the CDN Link to HTML File :*
+    - **Add the CDN Link to HTML**: Insert the link inside the **`<head>`** tag of the HTML file.
-        - Inside the <head> tag of HTML file, add the link to the Tailwind CSS CDN
-        - Use Tailwind Configuration to customize
-        - type="text/tailwindcss" to add custom CSS that supports all of Tailwind’s features.
-        - enable first-party plugins (like forms and typography) using the plugins query parameter in the CDN link.
+    - **Tailwind Configuration**: Customize using Tailwind's configuration file and enable first-party plugins (like forms and typography) using the plugins query parameter in the CDN link.

 # `Development Process`